-Looking for robust CRM software that meets your small business needs?
-Download our comprehensive CRM e-book to learn more about choosing and implementing the right CRM for your team.
+Pro tip: Looking for robust CRM software that meets your small business needs?
+Read our guide on how to choose a CRM system and download our comprehensive CRM e-book to learn more about choosing and implementing the right CRM for your team.

 2. Define Your Data Fields

 Once you’ve decided how to organize the prospect and deal information, there’s a small but necessary step of defining data fields before you can set up and begin tracking.
 Fields are where you collect information associated with a lead record.
 For example, an important data field for a lead is the lead contact’s first and last name.
-Some types of data fields you should define and include are the following:
+Below are some types of data fields you should define and include.

-The first type of field involves contact data associated with a lead that helps identify a record because the information is unique to them.
+The first type of data field involves contact information associated with a lead.
+This field helps identify a record because the information is unique to that specific lead.
 The most common examples you want to collect for each lead include their name, organization, address, email address, and phone number.

 Deal information fields include data regarding their purchase potential and product or service interest.
 Common examples include deal size ($) and the product line the lead is interested in.
 This category also encompasses any information that impacts pricing, such as the number of employees, which often dictates how much insurance, software, or a consulting service costs.